Getting Started with Erlang

 erl in a Terminal prompt:

-To learn more about the Erlang shell, you can read its user guide.
+To learn more about the Erlang shell, read its user guide.

 git clone git://github.com/rebar/rebar.git $ cd rebar $ ./bootstrap Recompile: src/getopt ...
 Recompile: src/rebar_utils ==> rebar (compile)